clambro/black-hole-thesis/docs/description.md

 As usual, things get a little crazy when the horizon begins to form, but aside from a little noise we have clear 4th order convergence.

 ## Conclusion

 That brings us to the end of our discussion.
 Kudos to you once again if you've actually made it this far.

-We have successfully built a simulation of the gravitational collapse of a massless scalar field in confined space, proved that it was operating correctly, and provided convincing evidence of its instability.
-I hope you learned something.
+We set out to demonstrate that confining flat spacetime makes it unstable, meaning that any energy wave, no matter how small, will eventually collapse into a black hole.
+The results show exactly that.
+Across multiple critical amplitudes corresponding to different numbers of reflections, we consistently observe the universal Choptuik scaling with $\gamma \approx 0.37$.
+Smaller and smaller waves still form black holes; they just take more reflections to get there.

+We've also shown through three independent methods (energy conservation, mass residual, and Q-factor analysis) that our simulation converges to fourth order accuracy throughout the collapse process.
+This gives us confidence that we're seeing real physics and not just numerical noise.

+I hope you enjoyed this taste of numerical relativity.
+We've barely scratched the surface of this field.
+This work is focused on flat space, but the real motivation comes from studying more exotic spacetimes like anti-de Sitter space, where confinement is built into the geometry.
+Our results suggest that instability under confinement may be a general feature of gravity, but proving that is a problem for real physicists.